helipilot50/aerospike-LDT-techniques/README.md

 Naturally, the `remove` operation uses the head of the queue and is almost the inverse of `add`.

 # Conclusion
-Aerospike Large Ordered Lists are very versatile and with a little bought can be applied to implement many collections.
-The collections can be huge with billions of elements, they are atomic and perform at Aerospike scale, speed and reliability.
+Aerospike Large Ordered Lists are very versatile and with a little thought can be applied to implement many collections.
+The collections can be huge with billions of elements and they are atomic.